 Community Service is integral to the student experience and supports the Office of Student Engagement and Inclusion's mission.
 The Office plans an array of traditional service initiatives that enhance the personal, educational, leadership, cultural and social development of students at the University of Hartford.
-In addition to the traditional service events, the Office of Student Engagement and Inclusion encourages students to take ownership over their service experience(s) by reaching out directly to any of the non-profit organizations on the extensive list of community partners listed on the website and by keeping an eye on UNotes for HawkTalk for announcements about upcoming service opportunities.
+In addition to the traditional service events, the Office of Student Engagement and Inclusion encourages students to take ownership over their service experience(s) by reaching out directly to any of the non-profit organizations on the extensive list of univerself to the students and the students are supported in the students and the students are supported in the supported in the students are supported in the supp